 Bacterial Vaginosis, commonly referred to as BV, is a common vaginal infection that occurs when there is an imbalance in the naturally occurring bacteria in the vagina.

-In this blog, we delve into the details of what bacterial vaginosis is, its causes, symptoms, and treatment options, providing you with a comprehensive understanding of this often-misunderstood condition.
+In this blog, we delve into the details of what bacterial vaginosis is, its causes, symptoms, and treatment options, providing you with an understanding of this often-misunderstood condition.
 Whether you’ve recently been diagnosed with BV or are simply curious to learn more, we offer valuable insights to help you manage and treat BV effectively.

 What Causes Bacterial Vaginosis?